Konfirm44/VRPTW/README.md

 ## Setup

-Modify the parameters in `Program.cs` to suit your needs and run the app.
+Modify the parameters in `Program.cs` to suit your needs and run the app (through Visual Studio or using the `dotnet run` CLI command).

 ## Data